-Connecting to line power
+Connecting to line power ground

-The model EC-825 is supplied with a 3-conductor line cord.
-One conductor provides a connection between the instrument housing and the power system earth ground.
+The EC-825A is supplied with a 3-conductor line cord.
+One conductor provides a connection between the instrument housing and the earth ground.
 Safe operation of this instrument will be assured provided that the power outlet is wired correctly and is connected to earth.
 If the ground pin of the line cord is removed for any reason the instrument chassis must be connected to earth ground using a separate heavy gauge (14 or larger) ground wire.